BPC-157HealingPeptidesResearch

 • Starting dose: 200-250 mcg once daily for weeks 1-2

-• Route: Subcutaneous, ideally in abdominal fat or near the injury site
+• Route: Subq, ideally in abdominal fat or near the injury site

-Local vs. systemic injection: Animal data consistently shows superior outcomes with local injection near the injury site for musculoskeletal applications — presumably because higher local concentrations interact directly with damaged tissue and resident progenitor cells.
+Local vs. systemic injection: Animal data consistently shows better outcomes with local injection near the injury site for MSK applications, presumably because higher local concentrations interact directly with damaged tissue and resident progenitor cells.
 For systemic conditions (GI, CNS), injection site matters less.

 Oral Protocol (GI-Focused Applications)